Kimchip/makeTheWorld/README.md

 # makeTheWorld
 I want to build an app that makes the world a better place.

-### this cahnge was done inside GIT so I wonder what will happen to the code made in xcode
+### this change was done inside GIT so I wonder what will happen to the code made in xcode